kubernetes/enhancements/keps/sig-api-machinery/5866-server-side-sharded-list-and-watch/README.md

 -->

 ###### What steps should be taken if SLOs are not being met to determine the problem?

+1. Check `apiserver_request_duration_seconds` for `LIST` and `WATCH` requests to determine if latency degradation is isolated to requests specifying `shardSelector`.
+2. Inspect `apiserver_watch_shards_total` and `apiserver_watch_filtered_events_total` by `group` and `resource` to identify high-volume or uneven sharded watch streams.
+3. If the feature is causing degradation, disable the `ShardedListAndWatch` feature gate on `kube-apiserver` to immediately revert to standard un-filtered watch dispatch.

 ## Implementation History